Luflosi/dyndnsd/README.md

 This is required if you run the update client on your router but want to update the DNS record of a device behind the router.

-In this case your internet provider probably gives you a dynamic IPv6 prefix (often 56 bit).
+In this case your internet provider probably gives you a dynamic IPv6 prefix (often 56 bits).
 Your router then picks some address range such that each host in your local network can pick 64 bit of the address.
 With the above example of 56 bit your router would pick the next 8 bit and each device would choose the remaining 64 bit.
 To make this work with dynamic DNS updates, edit the configuratin and change `ipv6prefixlen` to the prefix length your ISP gives you (e.g. 56).